kobben/TMT/README.md

 ## Thematic Map Tutor

 Thematic Map Tutor is an HTML5 webapplication using  Vega-Lite for cartography.
 It offers a web-app to learn how to create correct thematic maps using the Cartographic Grammar as taught in various courses in ITC.
-Check out stable test versions on <http://kartoweb.itc.nl/TMT/>
+Check out stable test version on <https://kartoweb.itc.nl/TMT/>
-(not always the latest version, that one is always in this GitHub)...
+(not necessarily the latest version, that is always on [GitHub](https://github.com/kobben/TMT))...

 Thematic Map Tutor is licensed under GNU General Public License v3.0 (see https://choosealicense.com/licenses/gpl-3.0/)